richburroughs/what-oncall-does-to-us/slides.md

 # Findings

-> "Our results suggest that it is employees' experience of being on-call, especially the experience of stress due to the unpredictability, rather than the amount of exposure, that is related to fatigue, WHI, and perceived on-call performance difficulties."
+> "Our results suggest that it is employees' experience of being on-call, especially the experience of stress due to the unpredictability, _rather than the amount of exposure_, that is related to fatigue, WHI, and perceived on-call performance difficulties."

+## WHI = work-home interference

 ^ WHI stands for Work-home interference
+^ It's what it sounds like, a negative interaction between those things ^ They found the issue is not the amount of exposure, or in our case, incidents

 ---

 # Findings

-> "This means that even a low amount of (active) on-call hours a month and even a low frequency of being called to work can be related to an increase in fatigue and work-home interference, when employees experience being on-call negatively."
+> "This means that _even a low amount_ of (active) on-call hours a month and _even a low frequency_ of being called to work can be related to an increase in fatigue and work-home interference, when employees experience being on-call negatively."

 ---

 # Detachment

-> "Psychological detachment refers to mentally disengaging from work and not thinking about work-related issues.
-A lack of detachment relates to negative recovery-related outcomes such as fatigue, work-home interference, and emotional exhaustion"
+> "Psychological detachment refers to _mentally disengaging_ from work and not thinking about work-related issues.
+A lack of detachment relates to negative recovery-related outcomes such as _fatigue, work-home interference, and emotional exhaustion_."

 ---